svilen-ivanov/algo/README.md

 This is a collection of algorithm  which I implemented for training purposes.

-Running from the command-line (using Gradle):
+Running from the command-line (using Gradle)
 --------------------------------------------

     ./gradlew -Dtest.single=<test-name> cleanTest test